bridgemonkcorpr/ECommerce/README.md

 ## 🛡️ Security Vulnerabilities

 If you discover any security issues, please report them privately to [bridgemonkcorp@gmail.com](mailto:bridgemonkcorp@gmail.com).
-Your efforts in keeping KM secure are greatly appreciated.
+Your contributions to keeping KM secure are appreciated.

 ---

 ## 🤝 Contributors

 KM thrives thanks to its active community of contributors.
-Learn how you can contribute on our [Open Collective](https://opencollective.com/).
+Learn more about how you can contribute on our [Open Collective](https://opencollective.com/).

 ---

 ## 💖 Sponsors

 Support KM by becoming a sponsor.
 Your logo will appear here with a link to your website.
 Interested?
-[Contact us via email](mailto:bridgemonkcorp@gmail.com) to discuss sponsorship opportunities.
+Email us to discuss sponsorship opportunities.